Also known as: Serum sodium and Sodium - serum

 - Too much salt or sodium bicarbonate in the diet

-- Use of certain medicines, including birth control pills, corticosteroids, laxatives, lithium, and NSAIDs such as ibuprofen or naproxen
+- Use of certain medicines, including corticosteroids, laxatives, lithium, and medicines such as ibuprofen or naproxen

 - Buildup in urine of waste product from fat breakdown (ketonuria)